On "Ubuntu: meritocracy not democracy" by Ubuntu community manager Jono Bacon.

 Here's the problem with that: You have to define merits, "merit" means nothing without a definition.
 If Ubuntu's design team defines "merits" as "Well, we like it." instead of "This seems to be what the majority of users want." you have a dictatorship not a meritocracy.
 If you go with the latter you have a republic (or representative-democracy), except without the community's election of the "decision-makers."

-I don't care who makes the decisions in the end, but to be informed you must listen to the community, and to "fix" a problem you must first understand the problem and know the best solution for the most users.
+Personally, I don't care who makes the decisions in the end, but in an open source project to be informed is to listen to the community, and to fix a problem is to understand the problem users have with the software and apply the best solution for the most users.
 The users must not still have a problem, otherwise it's not a proper solution and the "decision-maker" was not truly "informed."

 In the article Jono Bacon explains "At the heart of Shuttleworth's response was a clarification that decisions at Ubuntu are not made by consensus but by recognized and informed decision-makers."